open-dc-grid/open-dc-grid.github.io/docs/references.md

 34 Press, 2014.
 Another good reference about the microgrids.

 ## Microgrid Architecture

-[*DC Local Power Distribution with Microgrids and Nanogrid*](https://drive.google.com/open?id=0B8B9XW6B7prlczMzOE1QWHFXNjA).
+<a name="Nordman"></a>[*DC Local Power Distribution with Microgrids and Nanogrid*](https://drive.google.com/open?id=0B8B9XW6B7prlczMzOE1QWHFXNjA).
 Nordman, B, and K. Christensen, First International Conference on DC Microgrids, Atlanta, GA, June 2015.
 Bruce Nordman was an early advocate and innovator for the kinds of microgrids this project is working toward.
 [Bruce's website](http://nordman.lbl.gov/) is a trove of papers, talks and related material.

 <a name="LPD"></a>[*A Simulation of Local Power Distribution Control Strategies*](https://drive.google.com/file/d/0B8B9XW6B7prlRksyQk9TVl9tU3c/view).
 Nordman, B., K. Spears, A. Kahndkar, and M. Pezzola.
 Second International Conference on DC Microgrids, Nurnburg, Germany, June 2017 - Contains a more detailed description of the LPD power protocols.